ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ### _Changing the second network card's IP address_

 The second network card of the new VMs has the same IP address that was configured in the template, something you must correct or the networking with this card won't work.
-Following the pattern I stablished before, the IPs I'm going to set for this VMs are the next.
+Following the pattern I established before, the IPs I'm going to set for this VMs are the next.

 - K3s **server** node 1: `10.0.0.1`
 - K3s **agent** node 1: `10.0.0.11`